-The track is a minimalist funk/rock song, with Prince's vocals accompanied only by a Linn LN-1 drum machine.
-The track was recorded around the time when Prince's then-girlfriend Susannah Melvoin had moved out of Prince's house and the lyrics, including "I'm gonna build a big tall wall, stone circle so you can’t get out”, are a direct reference to the round apartment building in Lake Calhoun to which she moved.
-The song includes the line "I've got more holes than a golf course" which Prince later reused in the party intro to The Ball (heard both in the intro to both Joy In Repetition and Eye No).
-The line "pretty little baby, you're so glam, every time I see you I wanna slam" also inspired Glam Slam.
-While the lyrics in the initial version were focused on a negative, possessive relationship, the revised version reframed the lyrics to depict a positive, loving relationship.
+The track was initially recorded around the time when Prince’s then-girlfriend Susannah Melvoin had moved out of Prince’s house and the lyrics, including “I’m gonna build a big tall wall, stone circle so you can’t get out”, are a direct reference to the round apartment building in Lake Calhoun to which she moved.
+The song at this point had a quite upbeat sound and melody, making the lyrics effectively talking about imprisonment seem somewhat sweet and innocent.

 The 1987 version is a re-recording, done when Prince came back from the Sign O’ The Times Tour and Susannah Melvoin was out of the picture, romantically.
 This version is a minimalist funk/rock song, with Prince’s vocals accompanied only by a drum machine beat.
 The lyrics now include the line “I’ve got more holes than a golf course” which Prince later re-used in the party coda to The Ball (later heard in the intro to both Joy In Repetition and Eye No).
 The line ”pretty little baby, you’re so glam, every time I see you I wanna slam” likely later inspired Glam Slam.
 While equally possesive, this new version seems to be attributed to a woman Prince expresses his desire (but not respect) to make his, while the previous one focussed on a woman and relationship he wants to keep.